 2019 Responsibility 1.
-Complete the Fairfield Local Area Plan Staff; Community; Council 2.
-Continue the 'Open Government Street to Pedestrians' pilot and consider pedestrian-only Government Street in 2020 - 2021 budget process Staff; Council 3.
-Create a placemaking guide and tool kit and host workshops to support citizens and businesses to take action to create public play spaces, parklets, and gathering places within neighbourhoods Staff; Council 4.
-Facilitate an annual Neighbourhoods Summit to consider emerging best practices in neighbourhood placemaking, planning and engagement Mayor's Office; Council; Staff 5.
-Develop a Municipal Alcohol Policy to address concerns brought forward by the Late Night Advisory Committee Staff 6.
-Explore opportunities to expand the Quadra Village Community Centre in partnership with the Downtown Blanshard Advisory Committee and the CRD Staff; Neighbourhood Association 202 o 7.
+Complete the Fairfield Local Area Plan (Complete) Staff; Community; Council 2.
+Create a placemaking guide and tool kit and host workshops to support citizens and businesses to take action to create public play spaces, parklets, and gathering places within neighbourhoods Continuing in 2020 Staff; Council 3.
+Facilitate an annual Neighbourhoods Summit to consider emerging best practices in neighbourhood placemaking, planning and engagement Continuing in 2020 Mayor's Office; Council; Staff 4.
+Develop a Municipal Alcohol Policy to address concerns brought forward by the Late Night Advisory Committee Continuing in 2020 Staff 5.
+Explore opportunities to expand the Quadra Village Community Centre in partnership with the Downtown Blanshard Advisory Committee and the CRD Continuing in 2020 Staff; Neighbourhood Association

+6. Develop Local Area Plans Staff; Neighbourhoods; Council Continuing in 2020 Courion 2020 7.
 Review the Noise Bylaw Staff 8.
 Review CALUC process including clear terms of reference for increasing diversity (youth, renters, etc.), capacity building, term limits and a transparent and democratic process for selecting members Staff; Council; CALUCs 9.
 Review and consider additional resources (financial and training) for CALUCs Staff; CALUCs 10.
-Resolve anomalies in neighbourhood boundaries Staff; Neighbourhood Associations

-202 1 Responsibility 11.
-Explore partnerships to create meeting space and a home base for the Downtown Residents Association Staff; Downtown Residents Association 12.
-Work with School District 61 to explore use of Sundance School as a community centre for a Jubilee Community Centre Staff, School District 61; Neighbourhood Associations 13.
-Work with the Greater Victoria Public Library to provide library services in the north end of the city, including the exploration of a new neighbourhood branch Staff; City's Council Appointee to the Library Board 14.
-Ship Point Plan and Funding Strategy Staff 202 15.
-Establish a community centre for the North Park Neighbourhood in conjunction with plans for the Royal Athletic Park parking lot and/or the Crystal Pool and Wellness Centre Replacement Project Staff; Neighbourhood Association 16.
-Review the Heritage Tax Exemption program Staff with clear direction from Council as to what specifically needs to be reviewed 201 9-2022 17.
-Develop Local Area Plans Staff; Neighbourhoods; Council Ong oing 18.
-Support neighbourhood placemaking initiatives Staff; Council 19.
-Advocate for adequate support and supervision accompanying downtown supportive services so people have all the supports they need, not only housing Council 20.
-Emergency preparedness/heritage buildings/enrich the heritage seismic upgrade program Staff
+Resolve anomalies in neighbourhood boundaries Council, Staff; 11.
+Establish a community centre for North Park becomes in 2020 to precede the Downtown Resident Association item.
+Staff 12.
+Explore partnerships to create meeting space and a home base for the Downtown Residents Association Staff; Downtown Residents Association 2020 - 2022 13.
+Create a 'people-priority' Government Street with a complete transformation of the street between Humboldt and Yates to be completed by the end of 2022 Staff; Council 2021 Responsibility 14.
+Work with School District 61 to explore use of Sundance School as a community centre for a Jubilee Community Centre Staff, School District 61; Neighbourhood Associations 15.
+Work with the Greater Victoria Public Library to provide library services in the north end of the city, including the exploration of a new neighbourhood branch Staff; City's Council Appointee to the Library Board Ship Point Plan and Funding Strategy Staff

+16. Work with the Oaklands community association and other partners to explore a location and funding for a new Oaklands community centre.
+2022 17.
+Establish a community centre for the North Park Staff; Neighbourhood Association 18.
+Review the Heritage Tax Exemption program Staff with clear direction from Council as to what specifically needs to be reviewed Ongo ing 19.
+Support neighbourhood placemaking initiatives Staff; Council 20.
+Advocate for adequate support and supervision accompanying downtown supportive services so people have all the supports they need, not only housing Council Emergency preparedness/heritage buildings/enrich the heritage seismic upgrade program Staff